Jothsa/sound-bite/README.md

 # Sound-Bite

-A web component for simply and performantly adding inline sound bites.
+A web component for simply, performantly, and accessibly adding inline sound bites.

 ## Usage